-Writing Can be a Lonely Business: the writing process & a Poem from a sentence prompt - Jodah's Challenge
+Writing Can Be a Lonely Business: The Writing Process and a Poem From a Sentence Prompt - Jodah's Challenge

 Jodah, aka John Hansen, set a challenge to write from a random sentence pulled from any text.
 Each word of that sentence, in order, has to start each sentence in your own story or poem.

 You can find the hub setting out the challenge by clicking on http://jodah.hubpages.com/hub/How-to-Construct-a-Short-Story-Using-One-Sentence-as-a-Prompt

 This is an interesting idea, a challenge which, though simple, is by no means easy.
 So thanks to John for giving us another spur to take a stroll outside our comfort zone.

 My sentence prompt comes from the ‘Writers’ & Artists’ Yearbook 2015’ published by www.bloomsbury.com ISBN 978-1-4081-9245-0.
 Go to www.writersandartists.co.uk for further details.
 Susan Hill, author of ‘The Woman in Black’ calls it ‘the Writers’ Bible’.